NguyenLossRatio/Label-Verifier/README.md

 - OCR accuracy depends on image quality, orientation, contrast, and font legibility.
 - The extractor uses field-specific heuristics, not a trained label-understanding model.
 - Alcohol type detection is limited to the currently encoded type patterns and may miss less common classes, specialty products, or nuanced TTB class/type distinctions.
+- Field matching strictness is not final.
+The prototype currently mixes tolerant matching for some fields with strict government warning text comparison, but the exact formatting and wording rules need compliance review.
 - Testing data is limited to a small local set of example labels and synthetic cases, not a broad validated corpus of real TTB applications and labels.
 - The exact format of a standardized TTB application input is not yet known; the current JSON structure is a prototype schema for this app.
 - The JSON application schema only includes the core fields currently verified by the app; it does not yet model optional TTB application fields or conditional fields that may appear on full applications.